The best banks and cards for Malaysian & Singaporean travellers

 MaybankMalaysiaVisaDebit0 at Maybank ATMs in Philippines, Brunei, Indonesia, Singapore, Cambodia; RM12 elsewhere1%0

-Wirex StandardSingaporeVisaPrepaidS$400 per month free, then 2%00interbank exchange rates
+Wirex StandardSingaporeVisaPrepaidS$200 per month free, then 2%00interbank exchange rates

-CIMB Bank StarSaver AccountSingaporePlus (Visa)ATM Card01%0 if you opt out of paper statementsAt their regional ATMs in SEA, CIMB uses their own currency rates, without a conversion fee
+CIMB Bank StarSaver AccountSingaporePlus (Visa)ATM Card01%0 if you opt out of paper statementsAt their regional ATMs in SEA, CIMB uses their own currency rates, without a conversion fee, see card faq

-DBS Multicurrency AccountSingaporeVisaDebit0 at DBS ATMs in Hong Kong, Taiwan, India, Indonesia & Westpac (Australia). $7 elsewhere.0 for 11 major currencies.
-Other currencies: 3.25%0 if first account at DBSthey use their own (slightly worse) exchange rates, instead of Visa's
+DBS My AccountSingaporeVisaDebit0 at DBS ATMs in Hong Kong, India, Indonesia & Westpac (Australia). $7 elsewhere.0 for 11 major currencies.
+Other currencies: 3.25%0they use their own (slightly worse) exchange rates, instead of Visa's

 Important!
 Malaysian and Singaporean banks disable international usage of their cards by default, you have to contact them to enable it, otherwise the card won’t work abroad.
 This may also apply to internet stores which do not use 3-D Secure.